-- a.
-Turn tail to the cow or balk
+- Turn tail to the cow or balk

 - Fingers between the reins with a romal or more than the index finger between split reins, or two hands on the reins when not legal

-- c.
-Illegal equipment
+- Illegal equipment

-- d.
-Fall of horse or rider
+- Fall of horse or rider d.

-- e.
-Out of control or running over cow

-- f.
-Intentionally crashing the cow into the fence to control it
+- Out of control or running over cow Intentionally crashing the cow into the fence to control f.

-- g.
-Leaving working arena before signal by the judge
+- Leaving working arena before signal by the judge

+- ĥ.
+Bloody mouth

+- Abuse of cattle i.